 Innovation Lab High School in the Northshore School District is a leading example of mastery-based learning (MBL) in Washington.
 The school’s MBL approach allows students to progress at their own pace, focusing on mastering specific skills and knowledge before moving on.
 Collaboration, Communication, Creativity, Critical Thinking, Agency, and Citizenship—these six skills are integrated into all classes at the school.
 Students are assessed and receive feedback in these areas throughout their four years, to practice and grow their mastery to prepare them for success in college, career, and life.

-Innovation Lab combines MBL with project-based learning (PBL), where students engage in interdisciplinary projects that apply their knowledge in real-world scenarios, often culminating in public exhibitions that showcase their mastery.
-The school’s grading system reflects competency rather than traditional letter grades, providing detailed feedback on proficiency, which helps students “focus on feedback, revision, and growth.
+Innovation Lab combines MBL with project-based learning (PBL), where students work on interdisciplinary projects that apply their knowledge in real-world scenarios, often culminating in public exhibitions that showcase their mastery.
+The school’s grading system reflects competency rather than traditional letter grades, through detailed feedback on proficiency, which helps students focus on:

 3. Quincy Innovation Academy (Quincy School District)